 Canadian therapist Sue Potts says: “Couples who don’t work actively on keeping their passion alive, can hit a “mid-life relationship crisis” and start looking elsewhere for their fun.
 This could include online sexual encounters, real life affairs or a compulsive hobby that preoccupies all their spare time.”

-In Thomas’s case, it was an internal withdrawal from his wife, that lead to a mutual complacency.
+In Thomas’s case, it was an internal withdrawal from his wife, that led to a mutual complacency.
 Carrie knew he was withdrawn, but she saw it as temporary.
 She herself was peri-menopausal and coping with her own issues of aging, and a teenage rebellious teen, she didn’t have the “energy” to reconnect with her husband and investigate what was wrong.
 She was waiting for it to blow over.
 Instead, it blew up.

 And how could Thomas explain it?
 He didn’t want to give up what was making him feel alive and passionate again.
 He had already felt deadened by the burdens of life.
 The unfortunate part was that Thomas believed it was Nicole, and not his own internal discontent and desires, that he wanted.
 His frame was wrong.
 He told his wife that she was being unreasonable, in demanding that he “give up” this “harmless friendship.”